xiPakuL/Unraid_check_docker_script/README.md

 # Unraid_check_docker_script
-Script to troubleshoot what is filling up Unraid docker image
+Script to troubleshoot what is filling up Unraid docker image *NOW WITH FANCY COLOURS!*

 This script is to help troubleshoot why an Unraid docker image is getting too big.